TheAppGuys/winzigsql/README.md

 WinzigSQL helps you with three areas of database handling under Android:

 * it has a primitive DSL to build Row-Mapping / DAO classes
-* it has an extended version of `SQLiteOpenHelper` that handles db creation and updates from SQL Files packed with the app following a naming convention.
+* it has extended versions of `SQLiteOpenHelper` that handle db creation and updates from SQL Files or raw databases packed with the app following a naming convention.
 * it has a wrapper class that allows to create a `ContentProvider` from a db in a few lines, thus making databases easy to use with `Loader<Cursor>` which in turn makes it very easy to fill Activities / Fragments asynchronously with data from a database

 The idea of WinzigSQL is to get to grips with it in 30 minutes.
 It is a typical 80:20 solution and aimed at people who prefer to do most of their